duckdb/duckdb_aws/README.md

 # DuckDB AWS Extension
 This is a DuckDB extension that provides features that depend on the AWS SDK.

+## Supported architectures
+Currently, only Linux x86_64 and MacOS are supported.

 ## Features

 | function | type | description |